5:020 Workplace Harassment Prohibited

 Making a Report or Complaint

-Aggrieved persons, who feel comfortable doing so, should directly inform the person engaging in harassing conduct or communication that such conduct or communication is offensive and must stop.
+Aggrieved employees, if they feel comfortable doing so, should directly inform the person engaging in harassing conduct or communication that such conduct or communication is offensive and must stop.

 Whom to Contact with a Report or Complaint